MATH 260: Introduction to Abstract Mathematics

 All mathematics educators believe in the adage, “Mathematics is not a spectator sport!”
 In this course, more than in most, however, your contributions will MAKE the course.
 I intend to allow a healthy fraction of our class time to consist of student presentations of attempted proofs.
 In addition to learning to read or listen to proofs, with comprehension, as well as learning to problem solve and write proofs, it is important to acquire a disinterested objectivity - like a scientist, we must strive to view a proof in its own terms and not take corrections personally.
 The “craft” of mathematics is in one sense very personal but at the same time your work must be held to the highest standard of objectivity.

 Because it is important that we learn to WRITE proofs which are correct and clear, as well as to present them orally, I will collect most of the daily assignments and grade them.
-There will also be two in-class, written, exams - one at the mid-term and one during the final exam time slot; I do believe in seeing what students can do on their own and “under pressure”.
+There will also be three in-class, written, exams - one at the one-third mark, one at the two-thirds point, and one during the final exam time slot - I do believe in seeing what students can do on their own and “under pressure”.
 At the same time, there will be frequent take-home assignments, both daily homework and other problem sets.

 Journals: I realize that sometimes “journaling” is overdone in this era of Journal-as-a-verb, but I do think it is important that each of you have a vehicle for thinking about your performance in the course and for letting me know how things are going.
-Consequently, I’d like to ask you each to turn in a journal entry, at least a few paragraphs, every two weeks - I don’t want to make the task too onerous but I also want to stay on top of things.
-So let’s aim for Mondays: Jan 29, Feb 12, Feb 26, Mar 19, Apr 2, Apr 17, Apr 30.
+Consequently, I’d like to ask you each to turn in a journal entry, at least a few paragraphs, on the last class day of each month - I don’t want to make the task too onerous but I also want to stay on top of things.
+So let’s aim for the following: Jan30, Feb 27, Mar 31, Apr 30.
 I’ll award 5 points for each of these.

 Americans with Disability Act: If you are a person with a disability and require any auxiliary aids, services or other accommodations for this class, please see me or Wayne Wojciechowski (MC 320, 796-3085) within ten days to discuss your accommodation needs.